-Internal descriptions No. 11 Internal decorations Visually inspected.
-Walls and ceilings have been painted.
-Callers Cellars Not applicable.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal doors are a mixture of panel and glazed units.
+The kitchen houses fitted floor and wall units.
+Chimney breasts and fireplaces Sealed over.
+Internal decorations Visually inspected.
+Walls and ceilings have been finished in a mixture of wallpaper and paint.
+Outland Cellars Visually inspected where there was a safe and purpose-built access.
+Access to the cellar is via an external door.
+Timber decking has been built surrounding this with a hatch requiring to be lifted to allow access to the door.
+As detailed previously the cellar has a compacted solum.
+Access was limited to the first chamber only.
+Stored items have also been laid.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains supply with the consumer board located to the understair cupboard.
-Wiring where seen is of a PVC coated design connected to 13 amp sockets.
+Electricity is from the main supply.
+The older style system/fuseboard is located to the entrance vestibule.
+Wiring where seen is of a pvc coated design connected to 13amp sockets.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply.
+Gas is from the main supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Water is from the mains supply.
-The shower room houses a shower unit, WC and wash hand basin.
-There is a further WC and wash hand basin to the ground floor cloakroom.
+Water is from the main supply.
+Visible pipework is a mixture of pvc and copper although it is not unusual for properties of this age to have hidden leadwork remaining.
+The shower room benefits from a

+Water, plumbing, bathroom fittings shower unit and wc.
+There is a further compartment incorporating a wc unit only.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating and hot water are available via a wall mounted gas fired boiler located to the dining room.
+Heating and hot water are available via a wall mounted gas fired boiler located to the kitchen.
 Radiators have been connected to this.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed connected to the main public sewer.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.
+No tests whatsoever were carried out to the system or appliances.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should compliance.